bodik24ua/Bibles-from-bible.com/README.md

 # Bibles from bible.com

 A collection of SQLite Bible translations sourced from bible.com (YouVersion).

+*Zipped have 3.74GB, unzipped (all sql files) have ~12GB.
+That is reason each file are zipped*

 **Find a Bible translation or language you need**
    # *   [**Click here to find a Bible**](https://github.com/bodik24ua/Bibles-from-bible.com?search=1)